-Tenofovir is approved for treatment of HIV and HBV.
-Early data from HBV/HIV coinfected patients showed a strong antiviral potency and slow development of resistance (Núñez 2002; Nelson 2003; van Bommel 2004).
-In the pivotal registration trials tenofovir was superior to adefovir resulting in substantially higher rates of full viral suppression in HBe-antigen positive (tenofovir 69% vs. adefovir 9%, HBV DNA <40 IU/ml) and HBe-antigen negative patients (tenofovir 91% vs. adefovir 56%, HBV DNA <40 IU/ml) at 52 weeks of therapy (Heathcote 2007; Marcellin 2007).
-In HIV-positive patients anecdotal cases of renotubular dysfunction have been reported.
+Tenofovir is approved for the treatment of HIV and HBV.
+Early data from HBV/ HIV-coinfected patients showed a strong antiviral potency and slow development of resistance (Núñez 2002; Nelson 2003; van Bommel 2004).
+In its registrational trials tenofovir was superior to adefovir resulting in substantially higher rates of full viral suppression in HBeAg positive (tenofovir 69% vs. adefovir 9%, HBV DNA <40 IU/ ml) and HBeAg negative patients (tenofovir 91% vs. adefovir 56% HBV DNA <40 IU/ml) at 52 weeks of therapy (Heathcote 2009; Marcellin 2008).
+In HIV-positive patients anecdotal cases of renotubular dysfunction were reported.
 Otherwise tenofovir is well tolerated.
-It is active in lamivudine-resistant patients, although an accumulation of a high number of lamivudine-induced mutations may partially decrease the antiviral efficacy of tenofovir (Schmutz 2006; Lada 2008).
-Anecdotal data suggest reduced efficacy in the presence of adefovir resistance, which was not confirmed in a recently presented cohort study (van Bommel 2006; Berg 2008).
+It is active in lamivudine-resistant patients (Schmutz 2006; Manns 2009).
+So far, no obvious resistance patterns to tenofovir have been observed associated with antiviral failure in trials and cohorts.